-1. The hazard of fire and explosion arising from the storage, handling, or use of structures, materials, or devices.

-2. Conditions hazardous to life, property, or public welfare in the occupancy of structures, motor vehicles, marine vessels, or premises.

-3. Fire hazards in the structure or on the premises from occupancy or operation.

-4. Matters related to the construction, extension, repair, alteration, or removal of fire protection systems.

-5. Conditions affecting the safety of fire fighters and emergency responders during emergency operations.
+- 1. The hazard of fire and explosion arising from the storage, handling, or use of structures, materials, or devices. - 2.
+Conditions hazardous to life, property, or public welfare in the occupancy of structures, motor vehicles, marine vessels, or premises. - 3.
+Fire hazards in the structure or on the premises from occupancy or operation. - 4.
+Matters related to the construction, extension, repair, alteration, or removal of fire suppression or fire alarm systems. - 5.
+Conditions affecting the safety of fire fighters and emergency responders during emergency operations.

 (Ord.
-28957 Ex.
-A; passed Mar.
-5, 2024: Ord.
 28730 Ex.
 A; passed Jan.
-26, 2021: repealed and reenacted by Ord.
+26, 2021: Repealed and reenacted by Ord.
 28364 Ex.
 A; passed Jun.
 14, 2016)